Selecting a Channel Manager

 What is a channel manager?

 A channel management system is software that allows hoteliers and hosts to manage their distribution channels from a single platform.
-It helps streamline online bookings so that you can connect to more channels and increase occupancy.
+It helps streamline online bookings so that you can connect to more channels and increase occupancy without double bookings.
+Without a channel manager, properties must log in to the extranet of each channel and manually make changes, which can take hours, especially for properties listed on multiple booking channels.

-Channel managers allow you to update multiple online travel agencies like Booking.com, Expedia, and Airbnb automatically every time a booking, cancellation, rate plan or room type change, or stay restriction occurs.
-They help significantly reduce overbookings that often come with manually updating OTA connections and help to save employees a lot of time.
+Channel managers allow you to update multiple online travel agencies like Booking.com, Expedia, and Airbnb automatically every time a booking, cancellation, rate plan, room type change, or stay restriction occurs.
+They help significantly reduce overbookings that often come with manually updating OTA connections and help save a lot of time and human error.

 How does an OTA channel manager work?

-A channel manager automates a property’s distribution strategy by dynamically connecting inventory to multiple OTAs.
+A channel manager automates a property’s distribution strategy by dynamically connecting inventory to multiple booking sites via an API connection.
 While you technically can manage inventory manually, keeping rates and availability across all online marketing channels takes a lot of time and effort and often results in overbookings and other errors.

 Instead, a channel manager can be used to automate the distribution process and automatically update room rates, availability, and more.
 It ensures that your data is always in-sync and helps you to easily make changes across platforms to increase competitiveness and reduce overbookings.